 Refer to the Schedule of Benefits for details about any applicable deductibles, copayments, coinsurance and maximum benefit limits.
-There is a separate maximum that applies to orthodontic treatment.

 Getting an Advance Claim Review (GR-9N-16-035-01)

 The purpose of the advance claim review is to determine, in advance, the benefits the plan will pay for proposed services.
 Knowing ahead of time which services are covered by the plan, and the benefit amount payable, helps you and your dentist make informed decisions about the care you are considering.